Filter-linkedness and its effect on preservation of cardinal characteristics: Filter-linkedness

-\begin{remark} Let $\Por$ be a poset and $\mu$ and infinite cardinal. \begin{enumerate}[(1)] \item Any $\Fr$-linked subset of $\Por$ cannot contain infinite antichains of $\Por$, that is, it is \emph{finite-cc}. \item Any $\mu$-$\Fr$-linked poset is $\mu$-finite-cc (i.e., the union of $\leq\mu$-many finite-cc sets).
-As ``finite-cc" is an absolute property for transitive models of ZFC, ``$\mu$-finite-cc" is also absolute. \item Any $\mu$-$\Fr$-linked poset is $\mu^+$-$\Fr$-Knaster. \item By (1), if $\theta$ is an infinite cardinal then any $\theta$-$\Fr$-Knaster poset is $\theta$-finite-cc-Knaster (that is, any subset of the poset of size $\theta$ contains a finite-cc set of size $\theta$).
-By \cite[Thm.
-2.4]{HornTarski}, any $\theta$-finite-cc-Knaster poset has the $\theta$-Knaster property. \item It is clear that any singleton is uf-linked.
-Hence, any poset of size $\leq\mu$ is $\mu$-uf-linked. \item Assume that $\Por$ is a $\pfrak$-cc poset.
-In view of Lemma \ref{quasiuf}, $\Por$ is $\mu$-$\Fr$-linked iff it is $\mu$-uf-linked.
-In the same way, $\Por$ is $\theta$-$\Fr$-Knaster iff it is $\theta$-uf linked.
-Note that, for $\mu<\pfrak$ or $\theta\leq\pfrak$, each of the corresponding linkedness or Knaster notion implies $\pfrak$-Knaster. \end{enumerate} \end{remark}
+\begin{remark} Let $\Por$ be a poset and $\mu$ an infinite cardinal. \begin{enumerate}[(1)] \item Any $\Fr$-linked subset of $\Por$ cannot contain infinite antichains of $\Por$, that is, it is \emph{finite-cc}.\footnote{Say that $Q\subseteq\Por$ is \emph{finite-cc} if every antichain of $\Por$ contained in $Q$ is finite.} \item Any $\mu$-$\Fr$-linked poset is $\mu$-finite-cc (i.e., the union of ${\leq}\mu$-many finite-cc sets).
+As ``finite-cc" is an absolute property for transitive models of $\thzfc$,\footnote{Let $\Por$ be a poset and $Q\subseteq\Por$.
+Consider the tree $T_Q\subseteq Q^{<\omega}$ defined by $t\in T_Q$ iff $\{t(k):k<|t|\}$ is an antichain of $\Por$.
+Note that $Q$ is finite-cc iff $T_Q$ does not have an infinite branch, which is an absolute property for transitive models of $\thzfc$.} ``$\mu$-finite-cc" is also absolute.

+\item Any $\mu$-$\Fr$-linked poset is $\mu^+$-$\Fr$-Knaster. \item By (1), if $\theta$ is an infinite cardinal then any $\theta$-$\Fr$-Knaster poset is $\theta$-finite-cc-Knaster (that is, any subset of the poset of size $\theta$ contains a finite-cc set of size $\theta$).
+Also, any $\theta$-finite-cc-Knaster poset has the $\theta$-Knaster property because, by Erd\H{o}s--Dushnik--Miller~\cite{DuMi}, every finite-cc set of size $\theta$ contains a linked set of the same size. \item It is clear that any singleton is uf-linked.
+Hence, any poset of size ${\leq}\mu$ is $\mu$-uf-linked. \item Assume that $\Por$ is a $\pfrak$-cc poset.
+In view of Lemma~\ref{quasiuf}, $\Por$ is $\mu$-$\Fr$-linked iff it is $\mu$-uf-linked.
+In the same way, $\Por$ is $\theta$-$\Fr$-Knaster iff it is $\theta$-uf-Knaster.
+Note that, for $\theta\leq\pfrak$, $\theta$-$\Fr$-Knaster implies $\theta$-Knaster (and hence $\pfrak$-cc) by (4). \end{enumerate} \end{remark}

-Now we look at instances of uf-linked posets.
+Now we look at instances of $\sigma$-uf-linked posets.
 The following result indicates that random forcing is $\sigma$-uf-linked.

 \begin{lemma} Any complete Boolean algebra that admits a strictly-positive $\sigma$-additive measure is $\sigma$-uf-linked.
-In particular, any random algebra is $\sigma$-uf-linked. \end{lemma} \begin{proof} Any such algebra is $\sigma$-$\Fr$-linked by \cite[Lemma 3.29]{mejiavert}, so it is $\sigma$-uf-linked by Lemma \ref{quasiuf}. \end{proof}
+In particular, any random algebra is $\sigma$-uf-linked. \end{lemma} \begin{proof} Any such algebra is $\sigma$-$\Fr$-linked by~\cite[Lemma~3.29]{mejiavert}, so it is $\sigma$-uf-linked by Lemma~\ref{quasiuf}. \end{proof}